Can't imagine Esera Tuaolo was ever small enough to bully.

 Q: Have you noticed any delayed effects from concussions or were you more of a giver?

-A: I played nose guard.
-I got a lot of concussions and I'm sure I gave a few.
-But that's the profession.
-Playing a nose guard you are never not getting hit.
+A: I got a lot of concussions and I'm sure I gave a few.
+Playing nose guard you are never not getting hit.
 Of course, I am worried about that.
-The older I get the more the body reacts differently.
-Sometimes I wake up in the morning and feel OK; sometimes it's hard for me to walk.
 I try to stay positive about things.
-By the time I'm 50 … life expectancy for a lineman is 55.
+Life expectancy for a lineman is 55.
 I'm 47.

 Q: Tell me the story about the father who got angry you were showing him up on the basketball court in front of his son.
 The guy who almost dropped the other f-bomb.

 A: When I came out and the whole world knew, I'd go play basketball.
 Things that guys would say before they knew I was gay [they stopped saying].
-You know they just wanted to say it [homophobic expletives] when they were ticked off with you.
-But like I tell my straight friends, "Don't let the gay thing fool you now" I can still beat you in basketball and other sports.
+But like I tell my straight friends, "Don't let the gay thing fool you now," I can still beat you in basketball and other sports.

 Q: Your mother didn't spank?

 A: Oh, are you kidding me?
 My mom was a spanker [laughter].
 That was the old school.
 When you are raising eight kids, unruly and not listening.
 And it wasn't sugarcoated AT ALL, but it was done with love.
-We all turned out to be good people.
-It was funny.
-We laugh about it now.
 When I was young, I did something really bad.
 I broke a window in one of the my tantrums; I was jealous of my little nephew.
 My mom came chasing after me and I climbed a papaya tree.
 A big papaya tree.
 It seemed 20 yards high.
-She said OK.
-She got the machete and [breaking up laughing] she cut down the papaya tree [more laughter] with me in it!
+She got the machete and [breaking up laughing] she cut down the papaya tree with me in it!
 She said when it fell down I was like a cat.
 Once I hit the ground I was gone!
 [More laughing].
 She tells that story all the time.

-Interviews are edited.
-To contact C.J. try email@example.com and to see her check out FOX 9's "Buzz"
+A longer version of this edited interview is online.
+To contact C.J. try email@example.com and to see her check out Fox 9's "Buzz."